ZenProjects/Zabbix-PHP-Module/README.md

 The module as config file in the same place of the Zabbix Agentd/Server/proxy are, named **zbx_php.conf**.

-for the moment containt only one parameter PHP_SCRIPT_PATH, that spcify where php script are searched to execute:
+for the moment containt only one parameter PHP_SCRIPT_PATH, that specify where php script are searched to execute:

 ```
 	PHP_SCRIPT_PATH=/usr/local/lib/zabbix/phpscripts